Our Staff

 As the oldest of four siblings and the leader among 20 kids in her childhood neighborhood, Danielle developed a passion for guiding and supporting children from an early age.
 While studying psychology in college, she worked with her first student with autism and discovered her calling.
 Since becoming a registered psychologist in 2008, Danielle has worked in various roles supporting children with autism, ADHD, intellectual disabilities, mental health and behavioral disorders, and learning challenges.
 She is also trained in EMDR and is passionate about helping both neurodivergent and neurotypical children and adolescents build the social, emotional, and coping skills they need to thrive.

 Danielle, her husband, and their teenage son live in Red Deer County, where their shared passion for baseball takes them to ball diamonds around the world.
 A devoted animal lover, Danielle has two dogs and two cats.
-Her Golden Aussie, Leo, is a certified therapy dog and loves his work at GPS.
-Once old enough, Danielle’s other dog Izzy will also train as a therapy dog to help share the demand for this valuable service.

 Hayley Hellum